johnkerl/miller/docs/src/reference-main-flag-list.md

 `: Type information from JSON input files is now preserved throughout the processing stream.
 * `--mmap
 `: Miller no longer uses memory-mapping to access data files.
-* `--no-fflush
-`: The current implementation of Miller does not use buffered output, so there is no longer anything to suppress here.
 * `--no-mmap
 `: Miller no longer uses memory-mapping to access data files.
 * `--ojsonx